tsvvas/bioinfo_tips/custom_dir_layout.md

 I recommend installing conda and mamba using [miniforge installer](https://github.com/conda-forge/miniforge).
 It is interactive and you can specify installation path to `/hpc/$GROUP_NAME/$USER/.local/bin`.

-Run the following command to create `.condarc` file and use mamba with conda calls:
+Run the following command to create `.condarc` file and use mamba with all conda calls:

 ```bash
 conda config --set solver libmamba